 Crate training is an excellent way to train your dog.
 But the point of the crate is not for your dog to live there forever.
 We all want to have our dogs apart of our family, but that needs to be done at the proper time for the sake of your dog and out of concern of keeping your home clean and intact.
 Please know, all dogs are truly different!
 What works for one, may not work for another.
-And sometimes weaning your dog off the crate can either be easy and natural or a little more tricky.
+And sometimes weaning your dog off the crate can either be easy and natural or a little more tricky, if you need some tips from experts, you should check out the resources available at this Dog Rescue Blog.
 Crate training is indispensable in helping with housebreaking your puppy and preventing destructive behaviors; so when it is time to give your dog more freedom, here are some hints to make it easy and be fully prepared:

 Know your Dog

 All dogs are different.
 You know your dog.
 If your dog is like most, he loves his crate.
 It’s his den, bed and ultimate safe place.
 When its time, some dogs can wean off the crate fairly early and easily adjust to following household rules.
 Most dogs are ready for this around the 6-9 month mark.
 While others are naturally more curious or simply not ready to be left uncrated until they are a bit older (2-3 years).
 If your dog is overly curious and likes to get into things, crating can keep you dog safe and out of trouble.
 Also, until your dog is fully housebroken, it is wise to continue use of their crate.
 If you are ready to trust your dog to behave in your absence, it may be the right time to start the transition away from the crate.